 However, the fact remains that candidates have to manage a vast syllabus in a limited span of time and it is only natural that they end up restricting their sources to two or three books for each subject.

-Modern Indian History Sonali Bansal 2nd Edition PDF Contents
+Content of Modern Indian History Sonali Bansal 2nd Edition PDF

 - Mid-Eighteenth Century India (India on the Eve of British Conquest)